Match Poker is a team sport incorporating regular Texas Hold’em (albeit typically with a pot-limit pre-flop and no-limit post-flop structure).

 Today the 50+ member nations of the IFP use the format for all of their international team competitions.

-- IFP has been the first to duplicate cards electronically at live events – physical playing cards are replaced by smartphone images.
-Early technology has been refined to create the complete Match Poker System which includes tools to track every single poker action made during a tournament, replay an animated version of play at every table, automate scoring, and generate a wealth of statistics.
+The Match Poker System includes tools to track every single poker action made during a tournament, replay an animated version of play at every table, automate scoring, and generate a wealth of statistics.

-- The IFP has also developed a compelling TV format for Match Poker that deliberately schedules its feature table to begin once all of the outer tables have concluded play.
+The Match Poker format can deliberately schedule its feature table to begin once all of the outer tables have concluded play.
 This way, with teammates watching alongside the audience, live sporting drama can be achieved and the statistics and analysis utilised to the maximum.